Claude Code Guide

 claude mcp add --transport stdio playwright -- npx @playwright/mcp@latest

-claude mcp add --transport stdio fetch -- npx @anthropic-ai/mcp-fetch@latest
+claude mcp add --transport stdio github -- npx @anthropic/mcp-github@latest

 # SimplerLLM — AI library docs and code examples